btc-script-explorer/scantool/README.md

 #### Serialized Scripts

 There have been 5 generations of standard bitcoin spend types, each of which provides one key-based and one script-based method for redeeming outputs.
 The legacy multisig transactions were the ancestors of modern script-based transaction types.
 In each of the script-based types, there is a serialized script provided in the input data.
-For these transaction types, the serialized script is parsed and executed as part of the verification of the transaction.
+For these spend types, the serialized script is parsed and executed.
 These "generations" did not necessarily evolve in the order they appear in the table below.

 ![Transaction Generations](/assets/images/tx-generations.png)

 There are 3 types of serialized scripts:
 - Redeem Script (BIP 16, 2012) is the last field of an input script that redeems a P2SH output.
 - Witness Script (BIP 143, 2016) is the last segregated witness field in a P2SH-P2WSH or P2WSH input.
-- Tap Script (BIP 341, 2020) is the segregated witness field before the control block in a Taproot Spend Path input.
+- Tap Script (BIP 341, 2020) is the segregated witness field before the control block in a Taproot Script Path input.

 Viewing the contents of serialized scripts is essential to understanding how transactions work, but most block explorers display them only as hex fields, the same way they would display a signature or a public key.
-Analysis of serialized scripts also allows us to see what various spend types are being used for.
+Analysis of serialized scripts also allows us to see what the various spend types are being used for.
 Currently, approximately 90% of redeem scripts and witness scripts are multisig transactions, and nearly 99% of tap scripts are ordinals.

 #### Script Fields